stakater/mto-docs/content/explanation/auth.md

 MTO Console incorporates Keycloak, a leading authentication module, to manage user access securely and efficiently.
 Keycloak is provisioned automatically by our controllers, setting up a new realm, client, and a default user named `mto`.

-### Benefits `:`
+### Benefits

-- Industry Standard `:` Offers robust, reliable authentication in line with industry standards.
+- Industry Standard: Offers robust, reliable authentication in line with industry standards.
-- Integration with Existing Systems `:` Enables easy linkage with existing Active Directories or SSO systems, avoiding the need for redundant user management.
+- Integration with Existing Systems: Enables easy linkage with existing Active Directories or SSO systems, avoiding the need for redundant user management.
-- Administrative Control `:` Grants administrators full authority over user access to the console, enhancing security and operational integrity.
+- Administrative Control: Grants administrators full authority over user access to the console, enhancing security and operational integrity.

 ## PostgreSQL as Persistent Storage for Keycloak